minhkhoi0975/Space-Battle/README.md

 # Space-Battle
-A simple two-player game written Python
+A simple two-player game written in Python.